Daanial11/Daanial11.github.io/README.md

 # AR-intern-Project
-AR experience for Bang &amp; Olufsen intern project - made in unity
+AR experience for Bang &amp; Olufsen intern project - made in unity.

+Uses zapworks unity AR library, builds to webGL so it works on both android and IOS browsers.

 Try it out on your phone here: